CESM-Development/CAM2CESM_TestConvert/test_translation_outline.md

 are running; in most cases, if the use\_case from a test matches a CESM compset, the following options will all match as well.
 But this will have to be double-checked for each test.
-If there is no use\_case, it may also still be the case that there is a compset corresponding to these options, but this is certain.
+If there is no use\_case, it may also still be the case that there is a compset corresponding to these options, but this is less certain.

-For any desired combination in the tests that does not correspond to a compset, we will have to pick a "close" compset and use testmods to correct the difference.
+For any desired combination in the tests that does not correspond to a compset, we will have to pick a "close" compset and use testmods to make up the difference.

 - `-phys`: Broad collections of physics packages (e.g. `cam5`, `ideal`, etc.).